Career and Technical Education (CTE) | CTE Career Clusters

 Popular Careers: Human Resources, Data Entry, Business Management

-A background in business prepares CTE students with a leg-up in almost every career path, especially management.
+Business education courses are among the most common in CTE because of their versatility.
+A background in business prepares CTE students to work in almost every career path or industry, especially management.

-Business is also an area where CTE students can earn certifications to prove their knowledge.
-This isn’t as common as certifications in health science, but they’re still valuable additions to any student’s resume.
+Business management and administration is also an area where CTE students can earn certifications to prove their knowledge.

 - Microsoft Office Specialist